Husky Puppy Development 101

 Protein is incredibly important at this time, as is calcium to make sure that his bones are strong enough to support the growth of the body.

 Mental Maturity 2 years

 A Husky is one of the goofiest dog breeds out there, and if you’re considering a Husky puppy; the chances are that you’ve seen the countless videos of Huskies acting the fool on YouTube!

 Officially, they reach mental maturity at approximately two years of age, but don’t be fooled – your Husky is never going to grow up really!

-An incredible breed that not only looks impressive but has a toughness and durability to rival any breed.
+An incredible breed that not only looks impressive but has the toughness and durability to rival any breed.